Toxin (character)

 Toxin is a fictional character appearing in American comic books published by Marvel Comics.
+Created by writer Peter Milligan and artist Clayton Crain, the character first appeared in Venom/Carnage #2 (October 2004).
 He has been depicted as a superhero and at times a supervillain.

-The character is the offspring of Carnage, the third major symbiote in the Marvel Universe, the ninth known to have appeared in the comics outside of the Planet of the Symbiotes storyline, and the first symbiote that Spider-Man considers an ally, despite several temporary alliances with Venom in the past.
-The Toxin symbiote's various hosts are former NYPD police officer Patrick Mulligan, Eddie Brock, and teenager Bren Waters.
+Toxin is the third major symbiote in the Marvel Universe, and the ninth one to appear outside of the "Planet of the Symbiotes" storyline.
+As the offspring of Carnage, the character possesses all the abilities of previous symbiotes and is naturally stronger than them.
+Unlike its sadistic parent symbiote, Toxin is not typically malicious and, when bonded to its first host—NYPD officer Patrick Mulligan—becomes a hero and ally of Spider-Man.
+Following Mulligan's death, the Toxin symbiote goes on to bond with Eddie Brock and, later, teenager Bren Waters.

-Stephen Graham portrayed Detective Mulligan in the Sony's Spider-Man Universe films Venom: Let There Be Carnage and Venom: The Last Dance.
+Stephen Graham portrayed Detective Patrick Mulligan in the Sony's Spider-Man Universe films Venom: Let There Be Carnage (2021) and Venom: The Last Dance (2024).

 Fictional character biography

-Carnage produced an offspring: a third symbiote.
+Toxin is the offspring of the Carnage symbiote.
 Carnage felt only dislike and hatred towards this new spawn, even before giving "birth" to it, both fearing that it could become much stronger, and being generally disgusted at the thought of giving birth.
-At the same time, Venom became aware that Carnage was "pregnant" and sought out Carnage to talk about this new symbiote.
-Carnage had resolved to kill this spawn as soon as it was born.
-Venom was doing the best to protect the new symbiote, with the intention of raising it to become a new partner.
+At the same time, Venom learns that Carnage is "pregnant" and resolves to protect its child.
 Venom was also concerned that, as the 1,000th symbiote of their line, the new symbiote could potentially become psychotic and violent because of genetic breakdown.